ihsn/SDCPractice/utility.rst

 income dataset and several SDC methods and parameters.
-The red dot and confidence bar (on the top) correspond to the estimates for the untreated data, whereas the other confidence bars correspond to the respective SC methods and different parameters.
+The red dot and confidence bar (on the top) correspond to the estimates for the untreated data, whereas the other confidence bars correspond to the respective SDC methods and different parameters.
 The anonymization reduces the number of expected re-identifications in the data (left axis) and the point estimates and confidence intervals vary greatly for the different SDC methods.
 We would choose a method, which reduces the